Financial impact of young onset dementia leaflet

 Whether carers can remain in employment depends on the support of employers and care services put in place at home.

-Effective financial guidance from social care staff can reduce stress and financial costs to the person, families and services.
+Effective financial guidance from social care staff can reduce stress and financial costs to the person, their family and services.
 Commissioners can ensure adult social care teams and other providers recognise the financial impact of young onset dementia and signpost people to appropriate advice, assistance and information.

-We have created an animation – coming to this website soon – to show that good financial support matters.
+We have created an animation – see below – to show that good financial support matters.
 We want to make it accessible to everyone living with young onset dementia.

-Download the DYNAMIC project’s resource to help manage the financial impact of living with young onset dementia.
+Download the DYNAMIC project’s leaflet to help manage the financial impact of living with young onset dementia.

-Download the DYNAMIC project’s resource for social workers to raise awareness of young onset dementia.
+Download the DYNAMIC project’s leaflet for social workers to raise awareness of young onset dementia.

 Download an infographic showing summary findings of the DYNAMIC project.